ARTICLE

 GEO-CONNECTION

-Calambokidis studies what animals are doing in certain areas and what might be critical habitat for them.
-He tries to identify areas where different animals would be affected by the same environmental changes, and tries to track animal “movements between areas or migrations across geographic regions.”
+Calambokidis studies what animals are doing in certain areas and what might be critical for them.
+He tries to identify areas where different animals would be affected by the same environmental changes, and tries to track animal “movements between areas or across geographic regions.”

-Calambokidis also discovers what area makes up an animal’s feeding and breeding grounds and what impacts on those regions would affect an animal's ability to survive.
+Calambokidis also discovers what area makes up an animal’s feeding and and what impacts on those regions would affect an animal's ability to survive.
 He says geography plays an important role in conserving and managing species.

-Calambokidis says all the information he gathers is geographically coded so he can determine an organism’s relationship to specific environments.
+Calambokidis says all the information he gathers is geographically so he can determine an organism’s relationship to specific environments.

 SO, YOU WANT TO BE A . . .
 MARINE BIOLOGIST